jon-jacky/Piety/editors/breakpt.md

     (Pdb)

 These all appear to be correct -- we fixed the error already.
-Before we fixed the error, *nlines* was negative number.
+Before we fixed the error, *nlines* was a negative number.

 Now type the *c* (continue) command to exit the debugger, move the cursor back up into the window, and resume running the program normally: